umangsbhatt/umangsbhatt.github.io/index.md

 Hey there!

 I am a Ph.D. student in the University of Cambridge’s [Machine Learning Group](http://mlg.eng.cam.ac.uk/) supervised by [Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/).
-My research interests lie in machine learning, explainable AI, and human-machine trust.
+My research interests lie in statistical machine learning, explainable artificial intelligence, and human-machine collaboration.

 I am funded by the [Leverhulme Center for the Future of Intelligence](http://lcfi.ac.uk/) (Trust and Transparency Initiative) with generous donations from DeepMind and Leverhulme Trust.
 I am also a Research Fellow at the [Partnership on AI](https://www.partnershiponai.org/).